Guidelines for User Access

 Search our online finding aids to find out what resources we have.
 If you don't find what you are looking for, we have additional collections which have not yet been described online.

-Call the Archivist at (956) 665-2990, (956) 665-2766 or e-mail before you come.
+Please call the Interim Head of Special Collections, Billy Cryer, at (956) 665-2799 or email firstname.lastname@example.org before you come.
 We are currently open to researchers by appointment.
 Describe your request as well as you can including names, dates, places, and specific documents.
 If you can provide us with box information from the finding aid, that is even better.
 This will allow you to use your time wisely when you are here, and may prevent you from making an unnecessary trip.

 When you arrive at the Archives, you will be asked to submit a Registration form and a photo ID before you are allowed to view any materials.
 To protect our documents, you will only be allowed paper, pencils, and a laptop or tape recorder in Reading Room.